homecoded/websearch.js/README.md

 # websearch.js

+> Warning!
+The deprecated Google APi is dead.
+This is not working anymore.

 A simple interface to websearch.

-It uses a deprecated but still functioning Google API.
+It uses a deprecated and **NOT** still functioning Google API.
 The reason for using this deprecated API is the lack of proper alternatives.
 Google's replacement, the "Custom Search API", only offers a defined subset of the web to search, not the complete Google index.